SamuelCasellas/Nursery-Rhymes/README.md

 # Future Songs
+- Mozart Piano Sonata no.5 in G Major, I. "Allegro" K.283 (Originally thought of this, may be too intense in some parts.)
 - Chopin Nouvelle Etude No. 2
 - Bach Minuet in G major, BWV Anh.
 114
 - [~~Beethoven: Sonata No.20 in G Major, Op.49 No.2 Movt.
 2~~](https://musopen.org/music/45-piano-sonata-no-20-in-g-major-op-49-no-2/) [License](https://creativecommons.org/publicdomain/mark/1.0/)
 - Chopin Waltz in A minor
 - Pathetique Sonata, 2nd Mvt.
 - [~~Chopin Nocturne Op.
 32 No. 1 in B Major~~](https://musopen.org/music/109-nocturnes-op-32/) [License](https://creativecommons.org/publicdomain/mark/1.0/)

 Nursery:
 - She'll be coming round the mountain when she comes